Kamchigo/OpenClassrooms/Project 1/readme.md

 - prepare the presentation of the general key figures from the already generated graphs;
 - prepare the report of specific data for affiliate clients in Excel from the data directly.

+## Deliverables

+- A spreadsheet format report for affiliate clients data
+- A PowerPoint presentation (converted to PDF) for the monthly marketing report.

 ## Version

 - v1.0 : Initial release